The Clear Edge

 Without monthly measurement, you adapt to the degraded state.

-You’ve lost 1.5 hours of sleep (20% degradation), but can’t feel it because the shift was gradual.
-Your decisions are 20-30% worse.
-You don’t know.
-Your baseline gauge is gone.
+You’ve lost 1.5 hours of sleep (about a 20% drop), but you can’t feel it because the shift was gradual, so your decisions are now 20–30% worse and you don’t realize your baseline gauge is gone.

 Pattern 2: The Decision Tax